fvarrui/JavaPackager/docs/plugin-configuration-samples.md

     </build>
 </project>
 ```

->  This configuration will not bundle JRE, so a JRE is needed in final user host.
+> :warning: This minimal configuration will not bundle a  JRE, so final user will need one in order to run the app.

-## Bundle a customized JRE
+## Bundle with a customized JRE

 ```xml
 <plugin>